Research in Circadian Lighting and user evidence

 Rigshospitalet and Aarhus University Hospital – staff

-The two units at both Rigshospitalet and Aarhus University Hospital cooperate on a study documenting the effects of Chromaviso Circadian Lighting on the staffers – working both day and night.
-Factors such as sleep, energy and work environment are being documented.
+The two units at both Rigshospitalet and Aarhus University Hospital have cooperated on a study documenting the effects of Chromaviso Circadian Lighting on the staffers – working both day and night.
+The study was released at The Danish Neuro Conference in May 2018.
+It showed that Chromaviso Circadian Ligting have a positive effect on sleep, energy and work environment are being documented.

 Rigshospitalet, Psychiatric Centre Copenhagen, DTU Photonics and Copenhagen Trial Unit